SlugBot/web/content/Privacy Policy.md

 To assist server staff in maintaining safety, we log:
   - **Moderation Actions:** Records of kicks, mutes, and bans.
   - **User History:** A summary of past infractions, accessible via the [[userinfo|/userinfo]] command by authorized moderators.
+### Event Logging
+Event logging set up by server admins using the [[Logging]] module does not store any data beyond which events should be logged and which channel they should be logged to.
+All event logs are forwarded to the specified channel and not stored.
 ### Economy Game Data
 To provide a persistent gaming experience across different servers, we store:
 - **Account Balances:** Your virtual currency and processes.